 The Group's strategy is to minimise interest expense and ensure exposure to movements in market interest rates are managed in line with the Treasury Policy.
-The Group entered into interest rate swap contracts under which it was obliged to receive interest at fixed rates and to pay interest at variable rates.
-The contracts were settled on a net basis.
-Swap contracts had been entered into in the currency of the underlying debt of USD.
-The contracts required settlement of net interest receivable or payable on a half yearly basis.
-All interest rate swap contracts had settlement dates which coincided with the dates on which interest was payable on the underlying debt.
-Swaps in place at the prior year balance sheet date covered approximately 40% of the USD fixed rate debt outstanding.
+The Group enters into interest rate swap contracts from time to time under which it is obliged to receive interest at fixed rates and to pay interest at variable rates.
+The contracts are settled on a net basis.
+There were no contracts of this nature in place during 2016 and 2017.